larammerce/docs/8.x/core-concepts/annotations.md

 ![mathematical-calculation](/10.png)

-The output indicates that the mathematical calculation 10+12=22 is done into the DockBlock.
+The output indicates that the mathematical calculation 10+12=22 is done into the DocBlock.

 ## Source code